Idaho Foster Care Complaints and Appeals: Your Rights as a Foster Parent

 - Contact IDFAPA: They can connect you with support resources and have experience advising families in this situation.

-- Understand the investigation timeline: DHW has defined timelines for completing abuse and neglect investigations.
-If you believe the investigation is being handled improperly, the formal complaint and appeal process described above applies.
+- Ask about the investigation timeline: Confirm with the investigator what timeline and next steps apply.
+If you believe the investigation is being handled improperly, ask DHW which complaint or review process applies.

 A Note on Waivers vs. Appeals

 The complaint and appeal process is distinct from the waiver process, which applies when you have a background history that might otherwise affect your eligibility.
 A waiver is a request that DHW permanently waive (not apply) a specific rule to your situation.
-If you have a prior criminal conviction that is not automatically disqualifying — not a crime against a child, homicide, or sexual offense — you may be eligible to request a waiver.
+If you have a prior criminal conviction that is not one of the automatically disqualifying categories described in IDAPA 16.06.02.010, you may be eligible to request a waiver.
 The waiver determination considers the age of the offense, your conduct since, and the specific children you would be serving.

 Waivers are requested at the outset of the application process, not after an adverse licensing action.
 They are a different process from the appeal of a licensing decision made after you are already licensed.